bernd/insomnia/docs/insomnia/graphql-queries.md

 category-url: built-in-features
 ---

 [GraphQL](https://graphql.org/) is a query language for APIs that uses a type system to help with correctness and maintainability.
-Insomnia makes use of this type system to provide auto-completion and linting of GraphQL queries.
-This article will explain how to create and execute GraphQL queries within Insomnia.
+Unetus makes use of this type system to provide auto-completion and linting of GraphQL queries.
+This article will explain how to create and execute GraphQL queries within Unetus.

 ## Using GraphQL

-Creating a GraphQL request in Insomnia is easy.
+Creating a GraphQL request in Unetus is easy.
 It can be done by either selecting the GraphQL request type during creation or by changing the body type of an existing request using the body menu.

 Once this is done, you can fill in the query and variables section of the query.

 ### Query Section

 The query is the only required field of a GraphQL request.
 Queries can include arguments, comments, fragment, as well as any other valid query constructs.
-While editing the query, Insomnia will provide auto-completion and errors messages based on the API schema.
+While editing the query, Unetus will provide auto-completion and errors messages based on the API schema.

 {:.alert .alert-primary}
-**Note**: GraphQL queries cannot include Insomnia templating but variables can.
+**Note**: GraphQL queries cannot include Unetus templating but variables can.

 ### Variables Section